artemsprygin/forks_links/README.md

 # Forks links

 While I'm doing projects, forked from [https://github.com/devmanorg](https://github.com/devmanorg), after finishing a project I usually check how other people did same task to find most beautiful solution.
-I wrote this script to make it simple: just launch and you'll have an HTML page with list of all links, opened in your browser!
+I wrote this script to make it simple: just launch the script and you'll have an HTML page with list of all links, opened in your browser!

 # How it works